 A man found the cocoon of a butterfly.
 One day a small opening appeared.
 He sat and watched the butterfly for several hours as it struggled to force its body through that little hole.
 Then it seemed to stop making any progress.
 It appeared as if it had gotten as far as it could and it could not go any farther.

 The man felt sympathetic on seeing the butterfly struggle so much.
 He decided to help it.
 He took a pair of scissors and snipped off the remaining bit of cocoon.
 The butterfly emerged easily.

 But it had a swollen body and small, shriveled wings.
 The man continued to watch the butterfly because he expected that, at any moment, the wings would enlarge and expand to be able to support the body, which would contract in time.
 Neither happened!
 In fact, the butterfly spent the rest of its life crawling around with a swollen body and shriveled wings.

 What the man in his kindness and haste did not understand was that the restricting cocoon and the struggle required for the butterfly to get through the tiny opening were nature’s way of forcing fluid from the body of the butterfly into its wings so that it would be ready for flight once it became free from the cocoon.
 (Author Unknown).

 Sometimes struggles are exactly what we need in our lives in order to fly (i.e., to grow and reach a higher potential).
 Learning to respond to your child in ways that gives your child credit for his/her ideas, efforts, and accomplishments, without praising him/her (e.g., You figured it out!
 You did it! rather than “You’re so good.”), will help your child develop a positive view of self as capable and competent.
-Our book has a section on praise and encouragement, and Kelly will discuss more on the topic in her next blog.
+Our book, Wisdom from Adoptive Families: Joys and Challenges in Older Child Adoption, has a section on praise and encouragement, and Kelly discusses more on the topic here.